mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/QUEST-2.1-RECRUITERS.md

 > **"Friends:**
 >
-> The Republic of Aethoria needs capable individuals who understand that freedom is worth fighting for.
-Senator Marcus Valen wishes to discuss an opportunity that serves both your interests and the cause of democracy.
+> The Aetheran Council needs capable individuals who understand that freedom is worth fighting for.
+Envoy Marcus Valen wishes to discuss an opportunity that serves both your interests and the cause of their alliance.
 >
 > Wayward Inn, private room, today at 2pm.
 >
 > Come if you believe people deserve to choose their own destiny.
 >
-> **—Senator M. Valen, Aethoria Senate, Committee on External Affairs"**
+> **—Senator M. Valen, Aetheran Council, Committee on External Affairs"**

 ---